R4zzM/capsd/README.md

 Known Bugs
 ----------
-- The device file is only read once which results in that keyboards plugged into the USB-port after that smartcaps was sterted will not be detected and thus the functionality of the thier caps lock key will not be altered.
+- The device file is only read once which results in that keyboards plugged into the USB-port after smartcaps was sterted will not be detected and thus the functionality of the thier caps lock key will not be altered.
+If a new keyboard is plugged in the daemon has to be restarted.
+- Functionality for filtering the Caps Lock key is not implemneted.
+Caps Lock has to be filtered manually in X or in the Console.